Pegietix/Bounce-Tkinter/README.md

 ## __General Info__
+   Bounce game with levels, slow motion effects,etc.
 I created this game in order to utilize freshly learned Python GUI creating skills and threading.
 For the graphical user interface I used TKinter module and canvas.

 ### __Technologies__